hmu332233/kbd-txt/packages/docs/docs/getting-started/introduction.md

 ## When to use?

-This library can be useful when you want to display keyboard shortcuts in a way that is specific to the user's operating system or for converting Mac keyboard shortcuts into symbols.
+This library can be useful if you want to display shortcuts in a way specific to the user's operating system, or to convert Mac shortcuts to icons.

 ## Installation